 Unfortunately, many young professionals fail to take advantage of progress and push it forward.
 Here are two very simple ways to build momentum:

 After 36 hours I saw no progress on that mandate.
-Leroy’s lack of follow-through killed our conversational momentum.
-It made me question whether his words were simply words, or, if he really was ready to go “all in.”
-To demonstrate that he was all in, I would have expected Leroy to digest our conversation and follow up – at least to me, if not his co-founders – with his plan of action and the resources he’d need to be successful.
+James’ lack of follow-through killed our conversational momentum.
+It made me question whether his words were simply words, or if he really was ready to go “all in.”
+To demonstrate that he was all in, I would have expected James to digest our conversation and follow up – at least to me, if not his co-founders – with his plan of action and the resources he’d need to be successful.
 Rock stars would have done this within 6 hours.
 A reasonable expectation for any professional is 24.

 Follow-through is easy.
 It doesn’t take any special skill or a lot of time.
 It simply takes commitment.
 But it makes an impact and pushes momentum forward.
 Recapping a conversation and providing insight into your next set of actions provides others with the confidence that “you’ve got this.”
 It keeps them motivated and it puts the next milestone out there for measurement.